flybywiresim/docs/docs/pilots-corner/a32nx-briefing/mcdu/mcdu-menu.md

     ![ATSU AOC INIT 2](../../assets/a32nx-briefing/mcdu/mcdu-atsu-aoc-init-2.png){loading=lazy align=center width=49%}

 This page is used to initialize the FMS with the flight plan from SimBrief.

 Press `INIT DATA REQ*` to start the SimBrief import.

 Also see [SimBrief Integration](../../../fbw-a32nx/feature-guides/simbrief.md) for more details.

-The rest of these two page is for reviewing the imported data.
+The rest of these two pages is for reviewing the imported data.
 The second page also gives some information about various times for events like doors closed, take-off, etc. Some of these are only available after the flight.

 ### WX REQUEST Page